gmtsciencedev/combine_csv/README.md

 ## pivot_tsv

-As with other utility a sister utility named `pivot_tsv` is provided and it behaves exactly the same
+As with other utility a sister utility named `pivot_tsv` is provided and it behaves exactly the same except it defaults to TSV with TAB as a separator.